galasa-dev/cli/docs/generated/galasactl_auth_tokens_get.md

 ```
   -h, --help          Displays the options for the 'auth tokens get' command.
-      --user string   An optional flag that is used to retrieve the access tokens of the currently logged in user.
-The input must be a string.
+      --user string   Optional.
+Retrieves a list of access tokens for the user with the given username.
 ```

 ### Options inherited from parent commands